kaelanelson/CS205-Final-Project/Writeup/DegreeCentrality.md

 For each node, degree centrality finds the proportion of the graph that the node is directly connected to.
 It is useful to determine important nodes in a graph, such as identifying key influencers in a social graph.

 ## Sequential algorithm
-For each node 's' in a graph:
+For each node s in a graph:
-1. Find number of nodes that 's' shares an edge with
+1. Find the number of nodes that s shares an edge with
 2. Compute degree centrality: ratio between number of neighbors and total nodes in graph

-Degree centrality for a node 's' represents the proportion of the graph that 's' is directly connected to.
+Degree centrality for a node s represents the fraction of the graph that s is directly connected to.
 If a node has a degree centrality score of 0, it is disjoint from the rest of the graph.
 If a node has a degree centrality score of 1, it is directly connected to every other node in the graph.
 Using an adjacency matrix, the time complexity of this algorithm is O(n*n), where n is the number of nodes in the graph, as for every node it determines if there exists an edge to every other node.

 ## Parallelization
 ### Parallelization with MPI